lauramarie99/ProtDesign2/README.md

 # ProtDesign2
-ProteinDesign with RFdiffusion(all-atom) and ProteinMPNN/LigandMPNN/RosettaFastRelax
+Protein design with RFdiffusion(all-atom) and ProteinMPNN/LigandMPNN/RosettaFastRelax.\
+Create new proteins such as enzymes or small-molecule binders.

 ## Overview
 - diffuse.py: Diffusion (RFdiffusion/RFdiffusion all-atom)